Welcome Message

 8:30 am – 5:00 pm

-Opening remarks, delegate sessions in plenary and breakouts, and one-on-one meetings
+Opening remarks, delegate sessions in plenary and discussion sessions, and one-on-one meetings

 Wednesday